Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Introduction

 \section{Introduction}

-Nowadays, Language Models (LM) and more in general NLP methodologies are becoming a pivotal element in modern communication systems.
-In dialogue systems, understanding the actual intention behind a conversation initiated by a user is fundamental, and so it is understanding user's intents underlying each dialogue utterance~\cite{ni2021recent}.
-Recently, there have been a growing interest in such applications and, in this context, multiple datasets, as well as challenges, have been proposed~\cite{amazon2022dstc11,DBLP:journals/corr/abs-2003-04807, DBLP:journals/corr/abs-2106-04564}.
-Unfortunately, most of the available systems used in production for common business use-cases are based on models trained on a finite-set of possible intents, with limited or no possibility to generalize to novel unseen intents~\cite{https://doi.org/10.48550/arxiv.2012.03929}.
-This is a major blocker, since most applications do not fit this finite set of intents assumption, but they instead require a constant re-evaluation based on users' inputs and feedback.
-In order to build better dialogue systems, closely fitting users' needs, it becomes imperative to dynamically expand the set of available intents.
-Besides better matching user expectation, this also enables the definition of new common intents that can slowly emerge from a pool of different users, a key aspect to build systems that are more resilient over time and can follow trends appropriately.
-Current supervised techniques unfortunately fall short in tackling the aforementioned challenge, since they usually lack the capacity to discover novel intents.
-These models are trained by considering a finite set of classes and can't generalize to real world application~\cite{https://doi.org/10.48550/arxiv.1909.02027}.
-Here, we propose a system which combines dependency parsing \cite{honnibal-johnson-2015-improved, nivre-nilsson-2005-pseudo, explosionai2015spacy} to extract potential intents from a single utterance and a zero-shot classification approach based on a Transformer~\cite{vaswani2017attention, devlin2018bert} fine-tuned for NLI (Natural Language Inference)~\cite{xia2018zero, yin2019benchmarking} to select the intent that is best fitting the utterance in a zero-shot setting.
-In the NLI fine-tuning we leverage Adapters \cite{houlsby2019parameter,pfeiffer2020AdapterHub} to significantly reduce memory and time requirements keeping base model parameters frozen.
-Our approach is designed keeping in mind a production setting where automatic intent discovery is fundamental, e.g., customer care chatbots, to ensure a smooth interaction with the users.
-In Figure~\ref{img:deployment} we show how Z-BERT-A pipeline fits in an intent detection system where classification models being used for intent detection are not able to correctly or confidently enough detect an intent for the input utterance from the user currently querying the system.
+Language Models (LM) and, in general, Natural Language Processing (NLP) methodologies have a pivotal role in modern communication systems.
+In dialogue systems, understanding the actual intention behind a conversation initiated by a user is fundamental, as well as identifying the user's intent underlying each dialogue utterance~\cite{ni2021recent}.
+Recently, there has been a growing interest in such applications, evidenced by the plethora of datasets and competitions established to tackle this problem.~\cite{amazon2022dstc11, DBLP:journals/corr/abs-2003-04807, DBLP:journals/corr/abs-2106-04564}.
+Unfortunately, most of the available most of the available production systems leverage models trained on a finite set of possible intents, with limited or no possibility to generalize to novel unseen intents~\cite{https://doi.org/10.48550/arxiv.2012.03929}.
+Such limitations constitute a significant blocker for most applications that do not rely on a finite set of predetermined intents.
+They, instead, require a constant re-evaluation based on users' inputs and feedback.
+Additionally, most of the datasets for intent classification are mainly available for the English language, significantly limiting the development of dialogue systems in other languages.
+Expanding the set of available intents online is imperative to build better dialogue systems closely fitting users' needs.
+Besides better-matching user expectations, this also enables the definition of new common intents that can slowly emerge from a pool of different users.
+This is a key aspect of building systems that are more resilient over time and can follow trends appropriately.
+Current supervised techniques fall short of tackling the challenge above since they cannot usually discover novel intents.
+These models are trained by considering a finite set of classes and cannot generalize to real-world applications~\cite{https://doi.org/10.48550/arxiv.1909.02027}.
+Here, we propose a multi-language system that combines dependency parsing~\cite{honnibal-johnson-2015-improved, nivre-nilsson-2005-pseudo, explosionai2015spacy} to extract potential intents from a single utterance and a zero-shot classification approach.
+We rely on a BERT Transformer backbone~\cite{vaswani2017attention, devlin2018bert} fine-tuned for NLI (Natural Language Inference)~\cite{xia2018zero, yin2019benchmarking} to select the intent that is best fitting the utterance in a zero-shot setting.
+In the NLI fine-tuning, we leverage Adapters~\cite{houlsby2019parameter,pfeiffer2020AdapterHub} to reduce memory and time requirements significantly, keeping base model parameters frozen.
+We evaluated our approach, Zero-Shot-BERT-Adapters, for English, Italian, and German, demonstrating the possibility of its application in both high and low-resource language settings.
+The design focuses on a production setting where automatic intent discovery is fundamental, e.g., customer care chatbots, to ensure smooth user interaction.
+Figure~\ref{img:deployment} depicts how the Zero-Shot-BERT-Adapters pipeline fits in an intent detection system.
+From now on, for simplicity, we will refer to Zero-Shot-BERT-Adapters as Z-BERT-A in Tables and Figures.